 “As consumers, we have so much power to change the world by just being careful in what we buy.”

 Right after reading "The Issue with Tissue" I was looking for alternative options because I use tissue paper, paper towels and of course toilet paper daily.
-One thing I have been doing is buying all of these things made from recycled paper, which the report also highly suggests.
+One thing I have been doing is buying all these things made from recycled paper, which the report also highly suggests.

 Please look at this Buyer's Guide To The Sustainability Of At-Home Tissue Products below.